-Security Service Federal Credit Union SSFCU provides DFAS funds one to three days before the actual payday.
-This service is exclusive to DFAS pay and doesn’t include other direct deposits, like social security or supplemental SSI.
+Security Service Federal Credit Union (SSFCU) provides DFAS funds one to three days before the actual payday.
+This service is exclusive to DFAS pay and doesn’t include other direct deposits, such as Social Security or supplemental SSI.
 There’s no enrollment process.

-SSFCU offers an “Operation Salute the Strong” program designed exclusively for AD and deployed service members to help meet financial needs.
+SSFCU offers an “Operation Salute the Strong” program designed exclusively for active-duty and deployed service members to help meet financial needs.

 Service Credit Union

-Service Credit Union Access your DFAS pay up to two days before the actual posting date at SCU.
+Service Credit Union gives you access to your DFAS pay up to two days before the actual posting date at SCU.
 Additionally, SCU offers:

 - Credit cards

 - Savings accounts with interest rates as high as 5%

 Several Service Credit Unions are located in Germany, which is useful for families who need access to an IBAN.
 An IBAN is an internationally recognized bank account number, which is helpful if you’re going to be living abroad for any period.
 Outside of Germany, SCU locations are primarily on the East Coast.